 Describe what NRC employees are supposed to do if they receive an allegation of improper action by an NRC staff member or contractor involved in inspection or other oversight activities.

+Describe the policy NRC employees should follow if requested to provide recommendations for third party assistance.

 TASKS:

 Complete the web-based Ethics Training.
 To access the training, select Ethics on NRC’s Internal Website.
 Print the completion record at the end of the on-line ethics course.
-This must be presented to your supervisor as evidence that you have completed the course.the material listed in the Reference section of this activity.
+This must be presented to your supervisor as evidence that you have completed the course.

+Review the material listed in the Reference section of this activity.

 Identify, locate, and review your Region’s or Office’s policy guidance on inspector/employee conduct.
 Some of this guidance may be located in directives which describe the duties and responsibilities of specific positions (e.g., resident staff or project engineer guidance).
 You should closely review the guidance applicable to your position.
 For assistance with identifying and locating these materials see your technical mentor or branch chief.